 Admittedly, the main reason people usually travel to Norway is nature, but you’ll see that the cities in Norway are really well located, the majority of them being surrounded by exquisite mountains, sea, and fjords.

 Alesund is located on the West coast of Norway and it is a port town.
 There was a fire in 1904 after which most of the town was rebuilt in art nouveau architectural style.
-Alesund is built on several islands in the Atlantic ocean and has Sunnmøre Mountains visible on the coast of Norway.
+Alesund is built on several islands in the Atlantic Ocean and has the Sunnmøre Mountains visible on the coast of Norway.

 Atlantic Sea Park is one of the best places you can visit in Alesund.
 You’ll learn there about the Norwegian coast of the Atlantic ocean, fjords, sealife, and rich fishing grounds.
 Besides the fish, you can also see penguins and seals there.